NickETH/autopkg/ReadMe.md

 **The following software and tools are needed as prequisites to run AutoPkg on Windows:**

 * Python 3.8.x: [Download](https://www.python.org/downloads/release/python-3810/) (Caution: pythonnet is still not compatible with Python 3.9/3.10)
-	But you can try using 3.10.x with pythonnet v3.0.0-alpha2 with this command pip install pythonnet --pre
+  * Although Python 3.10.x should work with pythonnet v3.0.0-alpha2 with: pip install pythonnet --pre
   * Needed libraries: pyyaml, appdirs, msl.loadlib, pythonnet, comtypes, pywin32, certifi
   * If Python is present, those libs are automatically installed by the AutoPkg installer.
 * Git (highly recomended): [Download](https://git-scm.com/download/win)